 - engage in discussions around texts - there is so much more to shared reading than just reading the words in print

-- as children mature, share reading - take turns to read pages to 'lighten the load' after a busy day at school
+- as children mature, begin to share reading - take turns to read pages to 'lighten the load' after a busy day at school

-- let children choose what texts they would like to read - choice has a dramatic effect on enjoyment of reading
+- let children choose the texts they would like to read - choice has a dramatic effect on enjoyment of reading

 - encourage and congratulate your child after reading sessions

-In the video below, Mrs Barr (ex-Nether Alderley) demonstrates some good habits to consider when helping developing early reading.
+In the video below, Mrs Barr (former Nether Alderley teacher) demonstrates some good habits to consider when seeking to develop early reading.